Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 with $A^*= ^T$.
-As a result, \eqref{PolySecBound} describes a polynomial sector bound with the TPs $A^*z(x)$ as centre and containing the nonlinear function $f$. \eqref{PolySecBound} can also been written as an envelope including the graph of $f$
+As a result, equation \eqref{PolySecBound} describes a polynomial sector bound with the TPs $A^*z(x)$ as center and containing the nonlinear function $f$.
+This polynomial sector can also been written as the envelope

 with auxiliary polynomial